dananggadii/GCP_Project/Scaling and Automation/ALB With AutoScaling/albWithAutoscaling.md

 #### Set the Apache service to start at boot

 The software installation was successful.
-However, when a new VM is created using this image, the freshly booted VM does not have the Apache web server running.
+However, when a new VM is created using this image/image, the freshly booted VM does not have the Apache web server running.
 Use the following command to set the Apache service to automatically start on boot.
 Then test it to make sure it works.

 1. In the webserver SSH terminal, set the service to start on boot: